OleksSobol/freeCodeCamp/README.md

-# freeCodeCamp
+# freeCodeCamp Solutions
-I will post my code from freeCodeCamp here!
-**Map** Check it out the solution for tasks;
+## Here is list of tasks I currently finished

+* Sum all odd fibonacci numbers
+* Sum all Primes